-The close: TSX ends winning run as Shopify tumbles
+The close: TSX win streak ends as Shopify, energy weigh

-Canada's main stock index edged lower on Wednesday, breaking a five-day winning streak, pressured by a sharp fall in online retail platform Shopify Inc and a decline in energy shares as oil lost ground.
+Canada's benchmark stock index dipped on Wednesday, breaking a five-session stretch of gains, pressured by a sharp fall in shares of online retail platform Shopify Inc and losses in the energy sector as oil fell.

+Shopify, which was the most influential mover on the index, slid 11.5 per cent to C$128.95 after short-seller Citron Research commented negatively about the company.

+The overall information technology group retreated 1.3 per cent, while energy dropped 0.6 per cent as a surprise jump in U.S. crude exports fanned worries about global oversupply.

 Wall Street extends run of record highs; services data upbeat